-Factorial Invariance across Psychology and Law Student Samples

-The next step was to evaluate the factor invariance of the Mach IV across two populations (psychology and law students), using multiple-group-covariance-structure analysis.
-Due to the fact that the proportion of male students was higher in the law sample than in the psychology sample, and that this difference between groups could be acting as a confounding variable, male participants of the samples were dropped in order to carry out these analyses.
+Factorial Invariance across Psychology and Law Student Samples the Mach IV across two populations (psychology and law students), using multiple-group-covariance-structure analysis.
+Due to the fact that the proportion of male students was higher in the law sample than in the psychology sample, and that this difference between groups could be acting as a confounding variable, male participants of the samples across groups, the four-factor model was checked in each were dropped in order to carry out these analyses.